Abram Jakira: Early years

-Abram Jakira is believed to have been born in the Russian Empire in about 1889.
+Abram Jakira is believed to have been born in the Russian Empire around 1889.
 Little is known of his life prior to his coming to the United States in 1912.

 Political career

 Jakira was an active member of the Socialist Party of America and was supportive of the Left Wing Section of the Socialist Party which emerged in 1919.
 Later that year he became a founding member of the Communist Labor Party of America (CLP) and served as the Secretary of that organization's Russian-language federation.
 He served as a member of the editorial board of the CLP, in charge of production of the party's Russian-language "underground" (secret and illegal) newspaper and pamphlets.